JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGpImage Classes.md

 #### Remarks

 You can use the **SetOutputChannel** method to convert an image to a cyan-magenta-yellow-black (CMYK) color space and examine the intensities of one of the CMYK color channels.
-For example, suppose you create an **ImageAttributes** object and set its bitmap output channel to ColorChannelFlagsC.
+For example, suppose you create an **ImageAttributes** object and set its bitmap output channel to **ColorChannelFlagsC**.
 If you pass the address of that **ImageAttributes** object to the **DrawImage** method, the cyan component of each pixel is calculated, and each pixel in the rendered image is a shade of gray that indicates the intensity of its cyan channel.
 Similarly, you can render images that indicate the intensities of the magenta, yellow, and black channels.

 An **ImageAttributes** object maintains color and grayscale settings for five adjustment categories: default, bitmap, brush, pen, and text.
 For example, you can specify an output channel for the default category and a different output channel for the bitmap category.